fattorib/ZeRO-transformer/writeup.md

 - Learning rate warmup over first 2000 batches from 0 to peak
 - Learning rate decay follows cosine schedule to 10% of the peak over 90% of the remaining steps
 - Final 10% of training steps are conducted at the final learning rate
-- No dropout is used, only regularization comes from a weight decay of 0.1
+- No dropout is used, only regularization comes from a weight decay of 0.1 applied to all non-bias and LN weights.
+- Initial Experiments are performed with the 'QA' model listed under ```conf/model_config.yaml```.
+Model is approximaltely 35M params.

 ## Staged Sequence Training: